 Hydraulics system provides additional energy-saving function

-Start-stop system saves fuel and reduces noise generation in construction machines.
+Start-stop system saves fuel and reduces noise generation in agricultural machines.

 In automotive engineering, the automated start-stop system has become a standard feature in all energy-saving vehicles.
 According to manufacturers, 2 to 6% of fuel can be saved when the engine is automatically switched off at traffic lights or in traffic jams – depending on the driving cycle.

-Linde Hydraulics has been examining this issue in great detail, investigating ways that diesel engines can be switched off and restarted in line with demand in construction machines such as wheel loaders, for example.
-The solution – a new type of hydraulic start-stop system – will be showcased at bauma trade fair.
+Linde Hydraulics has been examining this issue in great detail, investigating ways that diesel engines can be switched off and restarted in line with demand in agricultural machines such as wheel loaders, for example.
+The solution – a new type of hydraulic start-stop system – will be showcased at Agritechnica trade fair.